walkscore/City-Go-Round/README.markdown

 This code is released under the BSD license.
 Do what you will with it.

 (There are a few third-party libraries checked into this repository.
-They are licensed separately.)
+They are licensed separately.
+See the individual license files for details, or in some cases comments at the top of each file.)

 HOW TO GET RUNNING LOCALLY